xebia/microservices-breaking-up-a-monolith/src/exercise-circuitbreaker2/readme.md

      This exercise uses Hystrix to improve the robustness of the Shop.
 Please note that this version of the Ship still uses REST for communication between services.

+### Note: running commandline

+In order to run a single test class on the commandline using maven:

+`mvn -Dtest=TriggerCircuitOnFailuresTest test`